irfand2/crypticapp/DEVELOPMENT.md

  - **5/06/2020**
    - Deleted the manually created buttons and texts.
-   - Recreated the user interface using ImGui.
+   - Recreated the user interface using ImGui:
+   - Finished encrypt and decrypt screens.